 In 2006, with grants from Atlantic Philanthropies, the Jack Kent Cooke Foundation and the William T. Grant Foundation, Higher Achievement launched the first longitudinal, randomized study of an out-of-school time program.
 Results from the study prompted additional investments in Higher Achievement’s expansion.
 In 2009, Higher Achievement opened achievement centers in Baltimore, MD, followed by centers in Richmond, VA, in 2011 and Pittsburgh, PA, in 2012.

-Over the past 35 years, Higher Achievement has worked with more than 10,000 youth in the DC Metro area.
-On average, 95 percent of Higher Achievement scholars advance to top academic high schools and 93 percent go on to college.
-Scholars who complete the program, on average, improve their GPAs at least one letter, graduate with a B average, show improved attendance, and demonstrate improved attitudes and behaviors toward their peers, adults, and their own learning.
+For over 40 years, Higher Achievement has worked with more than 10,000 youth.
+On average, 95 percent of Higher Achievement scholars graduate from high school on time.
+Scholars who complete the program show improved attendance and demonstrate improved attitudes and behaviors toward their peers, adults, and their own learning.
 The organization has received extraordinary national and local recognition for its work.